 By material, the market is fragmented into synthetic material, biologically derived material, genetically engineered material, and pharmaceuticals.

 By application, the market is classified into cardiovascular, oncology, dermatology, musculoskeletal, wound healing, ophthalmology, neurology, and others.
 The xxx segment acquired top position in the market in 2020, and this trend is expected to continue during the forecast period, owing to large number of regenerative medicine products offered by key players and increase in demand for cell therapies for treatment of various disorders.

 By end user, the market is classified into hospitals & clinics, ambulatory surgical centers, and others.
 The XXX segment led the market in 2020, and this trend is expected to continue during the forecast period, owing to advancements in technology in the healthcare sector.

-Geographically, North America accounted for majority of the share of the overall regenerative medicine market in 2016, and is expected to maintain this trend during the forecast period.
-This is attributed to high capital investment, high disposable income of patients, numerous clinical studies, and favorable government policies for the commercialization of tissue engineering and regenerative medicine products.
-However, Asia-Pacific is projected to be the fastest growing region throughout the analysis period due to the improving healthcare infrastructure and healthcare expenditures in the emerging markets, such as India and China, to overcome the unmet medical needs in these countries.
+North America accounted for a majority of the global regenerative medicine market share in 2020, and is anticipated to remain dominant during the forecast period.
+This is attributed to high capital investment, high disposable income of patients, numerous clinical studies, and favorable government policies for the commercialization of tissue engineering and regenerative medicine products, increase in number of approvals for regenerative medicine products, presence of key players, and development in technology for healthcare in the region.
+Asia-Pacific is anticipated to witness lucrative growth, due to the improving healthcare infrastructure and healthcare expenditures in the emerging markets, such as India and China, to overcome the unmet medical needs in these countries.

-- China is expected to grow at the highest rate in the Asia-Pacific region during the forecast period.
+- Region wise, North America garnered the largest revenue share in 2020, whereas Asia-Pacific is anticipated to grow at the highest CAGR during the forecast period.